al6x/nim/mono/readme.md

 If there's any issues with nimble install, install it manually:

 - Download dependencies [base](../base), [ext](../ext), and this library - mono.
-- Add all three to nim build paths.
+- Add all three to Nim build paths.
 - Check if `import base, mono/core` works.

 Then run [todo example](examples/todo.nim) and start experimenting.